hfu186/EduAI/README.md

-# 🎓 EduSpace - Intelligent Learning Management System
+# 🎓 EduAI - Intelligent Learning Management System

-**EduSpace** is a next-generation Learning Management System (LMS) designed specifically for IT education.
+**EduAI** is a next-generation Learning Management System (LMS) designed specifically for IT education.
 The platform goes beyond traditional course management by integrating AI to provide personalized learning experiences through a **RAG** architecture.

 ---